-When I was sixteen, I became a born-again Christian without having the foggiest clue what that really entailed, or what it would mean for my life.
+When I was sixteen, I became a born-again Christian without having the foggiest clue what that really entailed or what it would mean for my life.
 Through many dangers, toils, and snares, I grew into Christian adulthood.
 (Well, I became an adult, anyway.
 My faith is still maturing, but I don’t think that ever stops … at least it shouldn’t.)

-In 1988, a friend of mine told me she was putting together a Christian Writers Conference at Biola University and needed some administrative help (stuffing envelopes and such).
+In 1988, a friend of mine told me she was putting together a Christian writers’ conference at Biola University and needed some administrative help (stuffing envelopes and such).
 So I helped her out.
 I was so much help, she asked if I’d like to attend the conference, free of charge.
 I didn’t have anything better to do, so I said, “Sure, why not?”

-I could tell you all kinds of stories about the conference, but suffice it to say that I loved it!
-It opened up a whole new world to me.
+That conference opened up a whole new world to me.
 I learned that the names on the covers of the books I loved to read represented real people, normal folks who weren’t all that different from me.
 They sat on the grass and ate hot dogs and potato chips, just like the rest of us!

 After the conference, I wrote an article and mailed it out, and it got accepted by the first publisher I sent it to (little realizing at the time how unusual that was).
 I then sent out some play scripts I’d written for a drama team at church, and they got accepted too.
 I wrote more, got more acceptances (along with plenty of rejections as well, of course).
 I was on a roll!

 In 1991, I took a correspondence course in transcribing court reports.
 I really enjoyed it and did well at it.
 So well, in fact, that when I graduated, I was offered a job as an instructor.
 The work could be done almost exclusively at home, so I grabbed the opportunity.
 It was a real kick for me.
 I graded students’ papers for format and accuracy as well as punctuation, spelling, usage, and consistency.
-That really helped me develop a keen eye for the written word.
+That helped me develop a keen eye for the written word.
 And I learned a lot of things I’d never known before (like when words like “awhile” and “setup” and “anymore” should be spelled as two words instead of one).
 At the time, I had no idea how well that would prepare me for a career in writing and editing.
-When the school went out of business here in California I had to get a “real” job.
+When the school went out of business here in California, I had to get a “real” job.
 I worked as an Administrative Assistant and Sales Administrator.
-Then I got a job as a computer graphic designer creating menus for restaurants.
+Then I landed a job as a computer graphic designer creating menus for restaurants.

 When I got tendonitis in both thumbs and both wrists, I was told I had to find a job that didn’t require using a computer keyboard or any other type of repetitive motion.
 Not an easy task!
-I got a professional-edition voice-recognition software program.
+I starting using a professional-edition voice-recognition software program.
 But I couldn’t find an office job that would allow me to sit around and talk to my computer all day.